DA0-DA0/dao-contracts/contracts/gauges/gauge-adapter/README.md

 # Marketing Gauge Adapter Contract

-This is an adapter contract for use in conjunction with the [WYND gauge contract](https://github.com/cosmorama/wynddao/tree/main/contracts/gauge).
-The purpose of this adapter is to allow people related to marketing to apply for a reward.
+This is an adapter contract for use in conjunction with the [gauge contract](../gauge/README.md).

+The purpose of this adapter is to allow people to apply for a reward.
 The total reward amount is set during contract instantiation and will be divided among applicants based on community votes.

 ## Implementation